misch2/sphere-egg-drawing-bot/README.md

 I checked the PWM using oscilloscope and it looks like S70 produces 1ms pulses while S200 produces 2ms pulses so any value between these is suitable for the SG90 servo.

+Coords system:
+X = rotate egg (=long side of the virtual rectangle)
+Y = rotate pen (=short side of the virtual rectangle) Point \[0;0\] is at the center of the egg
+Z axis is not used, instead the "M3 S70" and "M3 S100" is used to raise or lower the pen (adjust the height as necessary).

 My stepper motor uses 200 steps per full revolution.
 The DRV8825 drivers are set up to 16 microsteps